processism/processism.github.io/complementarity.md

 layout: default
 title: Complementarity - The First Pattern
 nav_order: 6
-description: Understanding how apparent opposites require and create each other
+description: How apparent opposites require and create each other.
+Wave-particle duality, self-other relationships, and dynamic balance explained.
+keywords: complementarity, opposites, wave-particle duality, yin yang, dynamic balance
 permalink: /complementarity
 navigation: |
   *This page explores the first pattern: apparent opposites that require each other.
 Best suited for deep understanding.*